Free Case Review (267) 651-7945

 If you settle your case and the insurance company is no longer paying benefits or trying to defend against your claim, they will usually stop surveillance.
 They might continue keeping an eye on you if they suspect you induced them into a settlement through fraud, but they usually won’t sign an agreement in the first place if they think it’s fraudulent.

-Can My Employer or Their Insurance Demand Exams?
+Can An Employer or Their Insurance Demand Exams?

 Periodic medical exams are a common part of Workers’ Comp claims.
 Independent Medical Exams, Impairment Rating Evaluations, and other exams can be scheduled as part of your case, all without violating any privacy or investigation rules.